pretix/pretix/doc/api/resources/quotas.rst

    :query string ordering: Manually set the ordering of results.
 Valid fields to be used are ``id`` and ``position``.
                            Default: ``position``
    :query integer subevent: Only return quotas of the sub-event with the given ID
+   :query string with_availability: Set to ``true`` to get availability information.
+Can lead to increased answer times.
    :param organizer: The ``slug`` field of the organizer to fetch
    :param event: The ``slug`` field of the event to fetch
    :statuscode 200: no error